-Even now in 2019, Coinbase is still one of the most well-known and one of the most used platforms to buy and sell coins; being one of the first few exchanges to have a huge positive impact in the adoption of bitcoin and cryptocurrencies in general.
-But the question is, is Coinbase actually a safe platform to store and secure your bitcoin and ethereum?
+Even now in 2019, Coinbase is still one of the most well-known and one of the most used platforms to buy and sell coins; being one of the first few exchanges to have a huge positive impact on the adoption of bitcoin and cryptocurrencies in general.
+But the question is: is it safe to keep and store your Bitcoin and money on Coinbase?

 Some things to note:

-- Coinbase’s cold storage – as stated and claimed on Coinbase’s insurance page, Coinbase holds 98% of the funds they’re holding on their offline cold storage.
-If Coinbase ever gets hacked, this could dramatically lower the amount funds that could potentially be stolen.
+- Coinbase’s cold storage – as stated and claimed on Coinbase’s insurance page, Coinbase holds 98% of the funds they’re holding on their offline cold storage; which heavily decreases the chances of their total funds getting stolen.

 Reason 1: Nothing is unhackable

-If you really think Coinbase is very secure, well, people in the past thought the same with MtGox and with Bitfinex.
-Well, both exchanges has been hacked in the past, each exchange losing more than a hundred thousand of their user’s bitcoins in the process.
+If you think Coinbase is very secure, well, people in the past thought the same with MtGox, Bitfinex, and Binance.
+Well, unfortunately, these exchanges have been successfully hacked in the past, each exchange losing more than a hundred thousand of their user’s bitcoins in the process.

 Reason 2: “Not your keys, not your bitcoin”